The people surrounding an entrepreneur make or break the success of any business plan.

 Where did your interest in real estate and ICF construction come from?

 I have always had an interest in real estate as an investment class, and early on began to think of residences as investments.
 Perhaps it was time spent in Asia.
 If you own a flat in Hong Kong or Mumbai, labor and maintenance costs are low, property taxes are zero, so your residence can essentially last forever with no annual costs.
 Generations of unemployed old money families have achieved this.
 In Europe and Latin America, single family houses can be passed down for hundreds of years, because of sustainable masonry construction (plaster, stone, brick).
 But in the States, multimillion dollar homes are seen to have dilapidated and thus razed every thirty years.
 A depreciating asset is a bad investment.
 The Northeast, the Midwest, Canada, and Australia are among the minority of geographies around the globe that openly favor wood-framed construction.
-The wood expands, contracts, bows, rots, and suffers from joint pullout, termites, hurricanes, and humidity.
-After some consideration, I set out on an experiment to build a home for my family in Greenwich, CT using a modern version of masonry construction called Insulated Concrete Form (ICF).
+The wood eventually gives in to the stress of humidity and natural disasters.
+After Hurricane Sandy and some additional consideration, I set out on an experiment to build a home for my family in Greenwich, CT using a modern version of masonry construction called Insulating Concrete Form (ICF).

-If you want the low-calorie pie crust, you might choose the one that is gluten-free even if you don’t care about gluten-free.
-If you want modern, forever-sustainable masonry construction, first talk to the community that is obsessed with energy efficiency, even if you don’t care about energy efficiency.
+If you want the low-calorie pie crust, you might choose the one that is gluten-free even if you don’t care about gluten.
+If you want sustainable construction, talk to the community that is obsessed with energy efficiency, even if energy savings are your second priority.

 What does your typical day look like and how do you make it productive?